-There are so many flexible ways to use this Savings Tracker Printable that you are sure to find a way that will fit your lifestyle and you will help you achieve your savings goals.
+There are so many flexible ways to use this Savings Tracker that you are sure to find a way that will fit your lifestyle and you will help you achieve your savings goals using this free printable.

 There are two primary ways use this free money savings chart so it can help as many people as possible when creating a new habit in your life.

 Option One: Fill in the block for what you are “saving for” and how much it is.

 Note: The 10% is added here to help you focus on saving 10% at a time.
 It is a manageable amount that most people can look to achieve.
 So if you’re saving for a new bed that is $1000, your 10% savings is $100.
 So you will target saving in $100 increments.
 This is ONE EXAMPLE of how to use this savings sheet!
 Then color in below each time you have the $100 met and I like to put the date next to it.

 Option Two: Skip using the 10% portion and write down every small savings contribution you make towards your goal.
 This is my personal favorite because I am all about saving the pennies.
 I can save a few pennies here and a few pennies there and BAM!
 I have $100.

 📝 How to Use

 Below, I have broken up many aspects of our financial lives to give you dozens of ideas to try to cut back and find money to save.
 I bet at least one will help you!

 Once you have gone through the list and started saving, revisit the list again in 6-8 weeks.
 You will have a different perspective on money and savings at that point and will be able to find a couple more tools that might help.

 🥬 How to Save Money on Groceries